-ii.
+- Protecting existing residents from displacement.
+13 - ii.
 The Proposed Housing Element Includes an Inadequate and Flawed Inventory of Sites Available for Housing Development.

-Commenters are particularly concerned about a number of issues with the Draft HEU relating to its sites inventory, including:
+Commenters are particularly concerned about a number of issues with the draft HEU, including:

-- A failure to assess in the sites inventory any parcel's likelihood of development to satisfy RHNA requirements; and - Vacant sites are identified to satisfy RHNA requirements which may not be suitable for development.
+- A failure to assess in the sites inventory any parcel's likelihood of development to satisfy RHNA requirements; - Vacant sites are identified to satisfy RHNA requirements which may not be suitable for development; and - The City relies on ADU production to satisfy affordable housing requirements which likely will never come to fruition or will not be available to rent.

 Planning's process for selecting sites and assessing their capacity seemingly fails to account for any parcel's likelihood of development, and its draft site inventory includes many parcels where housing development may or could be extremely unlikely.
-The Draft HEU includes a sites inventory table in the appendices.